-Bogor is a unassuming little town somewhere on a highland (290 m above sea level) yet not quite and just about an hour away from the main city Jakarta.
+Bogor is a unassuming little town somewhere on a highland (290 m above sea level) of Java with just about an hour away from the main city Jakarta.
 It used to be the capital of Indonesia during the Dutch occupation and now a popular place for the Jakarta elites to have a summer home or for a cooling hideaway from the city.

-Where is itIt is located in West Java, Indonesia, 60 km south of Jakarta.
+Bogor is a city located in West Java, situated 60 km southeast of Jakarta, the capital of Indonesia.

 When is the best time to go